 Capsaicin: Taken from hot peppers from the capsaicin genus and used medicinally.
 It was first used to treat burns or itching.
 Later, it was commercially available to treat other ailments such as neuropathic pain and nociceptive musculoskeletal, osteoarthritis, psoriasis, and migraines.
 It is found in 8% dermal patch, and contains 179 g of capsaicin.
-Nonprescription capsaicin patches are used to relieve minor pain in muscles and joints caused by arthritis, backaches, muscle strains, bruises, cramps, and sprains [13].
+It is highly lipophilic and penetrates easily into the epidermal and dermal layers.
+This clip is also known as NGX 4010.
+Studies show effective effects for up to 12 weeks after use of the episode, mainly due to post herpetic neuralgia.

 Nitroglycerine: Nitroglycerine is a living nitrate that works as a powerful analgesic and has antiinflammatory properties.
-Nitroglycerin transdermal patches are used to prevent episodes of angina (chest pain) in people who have coronary artery disease (narrowing of the blood vessels that supply blood to the heart).
+It was traditionally used to treat heart disease, due to its action several cellular systems and the central nervous system.
+However, the effect of coronary artery opening was modest and did not show significant improvement.
 Absorption continues, plasma levels remain constant throughout the day.
 The effect starts in about 30 minutes and lasts for 6 hours.
 Nitroglycerine was also found to be effective in treating rotator cuff ulcers and varicose vein sclerosis.